tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Walk through the solution and highlight the following:

-* In this activity, the customers shopping data that were preprocessed before is used.
-Data is loaded on the `df_shopping` DataFrame.
+* This activity uses the customer shopping data that was preprocessed earlier.

     ```python
     file_path = Path("../Resources/shopping_data_cleaned.csv")